Spaceghost/databasedotcom-convenience/README.md

       end
     end

+# Example
+    module Service::Databasedotcom
+      include Databasedotcom::Convenience

+      def self.build_user id
+        @user = User.find id
+        @user['fullname'] = [@user.first_name, @user.last_name].join "  "
+      end
+    end

+This is a contrived example.
+Check out the `databasedotcom` gem for more information on querying.

-Note that there is no need to declare the `User` class anywhere- `Databasedotcom::Convenience` recognizes it as a known Sobject type from your database.com instance, and materializes it automatically.
+Note that there is no need to declare the User class anywhere- `Databasedotcom::Convenience` recognizes it as a known Sobject type from your database.com instance, and materializes it automatically.

 # License